 With over 575 million profiles on LinkedIn, it takes a compelling headline to stand out.
 A good headline describes who you are, who you are talking to, and the real-world benefits you can offer.
 It’s not easy, especially using 120 or fewer characters.
 But since your headline is so critical to your success on LinkedIn, it is worth the effort to do it right.
 Here are a few ways to get started:

 Proudly proclaim what you can do for others

 You may believe the value you provide your customers is clear, but it doesn’t hurt to spell it out directly.
 Think about what matters to the person reading your LinkedIn headline.
 The better you know your potential customers, the easier it will be to craft a relevant value proposition.
 Remember to incorporate your prospect’s pain point.
 For example, you may want to talk about “reducing costs” or “streamlining operations” in your headline.

 Highlight your strengths, but don’t go overboard with self-glorification

 Potential clients admire people who are confident in their abilities but are unlikely to tolerate braggarts.
 Go ahead and mention your achievements, but leave the hyperbole out.
-You may very well believe you are the best in your field but it is much more useful to prove it with objective facts than by using subjective adjectives.
-Instead of claiming your company is ‘the best choice’ back it up with facts like ‘voted the #1 solution provider 3 years in a row at X Awards’.
+You may very well believe you are the best in your field, but it is much more useful to prove it with objective facts than subjective adjectives.
+Instead of claiming your company is ‘the best choice,’ back it up with facts like ‘voted the #1 solution provider 3 years in a row at X Awards’.